 Look at the Big Picture

-Watching someone else flirt with your partner might not feel great, but often it will just be harmless—you can’t control how other people interact, their sense of humor, or their communication style.
+Watching someone else flirt with your partner might not feel great, but often it will just be harmless—you can’t control the way other people interact, their sense of humor, or their communication style.
 But if this person is a regular part of your life—or you feel like your partner is encouraging it—it might be a bigger problem.
 Talk to your partner about nipping it in the bud and, if you have to, intervene with the person directly.
 It’s all about how it affects your relationship in the bigger picture.
 You’ll know if it’s a real problem.